molgenis/molgenis-ops-helm/charts/molgenis-sentry/README.md

 You can use [all configuration values of the sentry subchart](https://github.com/kubernetes/charts/tree/master/stable/sentry).
 > Because we use jenkins as a sub-chart, you should prefix all value keys with `sentry`!

+### User configuration
+Delegate to github with the following

 ## Command line use
 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.